-Let this rich and buttery Homemade Caramel topping become your go-to topping for desserts.
+Let this rich and buttery Homemade Caramel sauce topping become your go-to topping for desserts such as cheesecake, cake, cinnamon rolls, ice cream and brownies.
 It’s smooth, indulgent, and incredibly versatile.
 Pair it with everything from ice cream to pies.

-You'll love this with our Sopapilla Cheesecake, Churro Chips, and Pizookie.
+You'll love this with our Sopapilla Cheesecake.
 Drizzle it on top for a tasty treat.
-One of my favorite desserts in the world is oatmeal toffee bars with vanilla ice cream and this caramel topping.
+One of my favorite desserts in the world is Oatmeal Toffee Bars with vanilla ice cream and this caramel topping.

 What goes in Homemade Caramel